Lattice Boltzmann Boundary Conditions for Flow, Convection-Diffusion and MHD Simulations: Simulations of various problems with flat boundaries

 and

-In the simulations of Fig.~\ref{fig-3Dchannel}(c) with a full-grid wall layout and $d=1$, the boundary schemes proposed in Sections~\ref{given velocity BC} and \ref{BC for a given C and moving boundary} are found numerically unstable, probably due to using a large $d$ for extrapolation, as also mentioned in Ref.~\cite{Bouzidi2001}.
+In the simulations of Fig.~\ref{fig-3Dchannel}(c) with a full-grid boundary layout and $d=1$, the boundary schemes proposed in Sections~\ref{given velocity BC} and \ref{BC for a given C and moving boundary} are found numerically unstable, probably due to using a large $d$ for extrapolation (\textit{note}: it is stable for a maximum $d$ of about 0.8), as also mentioned in Ref.~\cite{Bouzidi2001}.
 Nevertheless, we can view the proposed velocity boundary scheme based on the first-order moment conservation as a combination of the bounced term and an increment $f_\alpha^{\rm eq}-f_{\alpha'}^{\rm eq}$.
 Following the heuristic derivation of Eq.~\eqref{Eq-original BC of large q} and its illustration in Fig.~\ref{fig-schematic1}, we have $f_{\rm rel,1}(A,t)$ bounced back and $f_3(Y,t+\Delta t)=f_{\rm rel,1}(A,t)+f_3^{\rm eq}(X,t)-f_1^{\rm eq}(X,t)$ after including the increment.
 Additionally, we have $f_3(E,t+\Delta t)=f_{\rm rel,3}(A,t)$ for a straightforward propagation.
-The interpolation at A between E and Y for $f_3$ gives the velocity boundary scheme for $d=1$:
+The interpolation at A between E and Y for $f_3$ gives the velocity boundary scheme:

-which is the same as that used in Ref.~\cite{Bouzidi2001} for moving boundaries.
+which is similar to that used in Ref.~\cite{Bouzidi2001} for moving boundaries, but Eq.~\eqref{Eq-shift1-BFL-for velocity-final} adopts a more general incremental term and specifies Eq.~\eqref{Eq-extrapolation for phi} for $\rho$ used in $f_\alpha^{\rm eq}$.
 Additionally, the proposed pressure boundary scheme can be viewed as a combination of the anti-bounced term and an increment $f_\alpha^{\rm eq}+f_{\alpha'}^{\rm eq}$.
-Similar to Eq.~\eqref{Eq-shift1-BFL-for velocity-final}, we obtain the following pressure boundary scheme for $d=1$:
+Similar to Eq.~\eqref{Eq-shift1-BFL-for velocity-final}, we obtain the following interpolation scheme for pressure boundary: